Beowa National Park: History

+In the wake of the George Floyd protests around the world and in Australia and the Black Lives Matter movement gaining pace in mid-2020, calls for the national park to be renamed were renewed.
+Matt Kean, the NSW Environment Minister, promised to seek a briefing about renaming the park and then to consult with local elders and the community.
+In November 2021, Kean announced Ben Boyd National Park would be renamed Beowa Natural Park, after consultations with more than 60 representatives from Aboriginal and South Sea Islander communities.
+In September 2022 it was officially renamed, under new environment minister James Griffin.
+On 11 November 2023, Thaua and South Sea Islander elders conducted a ceremony together to mark the park's name change.
+The name Beowa had been selected in honour of the orca, which is significant to the Thaua people.
+According to their mythology, their ancestors are orcas, and when one of them dies they are reincarnated as an orca.

+The park has been expanded from its original 8,900 ha to cover 10,486 ha over time.

 Description

 The park consists of two sections, on either side of Twofold Bay and the town of Eden.
 The smaller northern section is bounded on its western border by the Princes Highway.
 The geology of this section is mainly sedimentary rock (ironstone and clay) laid down in the Paleogene, with some quartzite outcrops.
 The main attraction for tourists is the Pinnacles, a multicoloured erosion gully with white sands overlaid by rusty red clay.
 The southern section coastline is metamorphic and Devonian in age, with some heavily folded sections at Red Point, near Boyd's tower.

-The park is fairly flat, with none of the northern section exceeding 100 metres (300') in elevation, and the southern section not much higher; the tallest peak is Haycock Hill at 252 metres (827').
+The park is fairly flat, with none of the northern section exceeding 100 metres (300 ft) in elevation, and the southern section not much higher; the tallest peak is Haycock Hill at 252 metres (827 ft).
 The region is particularly windy, dry and cold, and the headlands are covered in a low ground-hugging heathland community of plants.
 Further inland, the heath is replaced by open eucalypt woodland, which makes up most of the park's habitat.
 The two dominant tree species are silvertop ash (Eucalyptus sieberi) and red bloodwood (Corymbia gummifera).
 There are also scattered pockets of rainforest in gullies and protected areas, with species such as the scentless rosewood (Synoum glandulosum) and smooth mock-olive (Notelaea venosa).